Author: Candace Ganger

 Candace Ganger has a very entertaining writing style.
 I found the writing in this book to be similar to John Green’s since it is both clever and comedic.
 Ganger is able to write about tragic events while still incorporating some fun scenes, which I appreciated.
 It is also clear that she did her research while writing this book because there are some great chemic metaphors scattered throughout the story.
 This amusing writing really added a lot to the book and is the perfect complement to Birdie and Bash’s story.

-The Inevitable Collision of Birdie & Bash is a clever story about two teens who are linked by a tragedy.
+The Inevitable Collision of Birdie & Bash by Candace Ganger is a clever story about two teens who are linked by a tragedy.
 I loved the main character and her intelligence, and the author’s writing style is so engaging.
 Though this book is pretty heavy, it’s worth the read.